Dura-Europos route map: Dating

 The dating of the map fragment can be narrowed to the first half of the 3rd century.
 The Cohors XX Palmyrenorum is confirmed to have been in Dura-Europos in AD 230 by a dedication to the Roman Emperor Alexander Severus, which gives us a starting date.
 After the Roman defeat in the battle of Edessa in AD 260, the Roman presence was all but forced out of the Black Sea region.
 One city named in the map, Histria, already had fallen to the Goths in AD 238, after severe riots in the region following the death of Alexander Severus in March of AD 235.
 A military march through this region after AD 235 or 238 at the latest seems unlikely.
 These facts give us a time frame for the creation of the route map of five years between AD 230 and 235.

 Perception, importance and whereabouts

 After its discovery by Cumont, the route map was soon forgotten again.

-In his 2004 publication of the weapons and military equipment of Dura-Europos, James mentions the map, but doubts that the fragment was part of a Roman shield.
+In 2004, Cumont, in his publication of the weapons and military equipment of Dura-Europos, mentions the map, but doubts that the fragment was part of a Roman shield.
 Only Nabbefeld took the map up again in 2008.
 In addition to its importance for the history of ancient cartography, the map is also important for military history, as it is evidence that Roman military units were present in southern Ukraine until the Gothic invasion after AD 260 and that the city of Artaxata (today Feodossija) must still have been under Roman control at that time.